ProjectPythia/pythia-foundations/_sources/foundations/github/git-branches.md

 `git pull` is a combination of `git fetch` and `git merge`.
 That is it updates the remote tracking branches (`git fetch`) AND updates your current branch with any new commits on the remote tracking branch (`git merge`).

-This same concept appplies to work in a team setting.
+This same concept applies to work in a team setting.
 Multiple authors will have their own feature branches that merge into the same Upstream Main repository via Pull Requests.
 It is important for each author to do regular `git pulls` to stay up to date with each other's contributions.

 ## Complete Workflow

 All in all your Git Branching workflow should resemble this flow:
 ![gitworkflow](../../images/gitworkflow.gif)

-1. Forking the upstream repository
+1. Fork the upstream repository
-1. Creating a local clone of your upstream fork
+1. Create a local clone of your upstream fork
-1. Creating a new branch
+1. Create and switch to a new branch in local copy
-1. Switching branches
+1. Make changes
-1. Making a commit
-1. Setting up a remote branch
+1. Add and commit changes in branch
-1. Merging branches via a PR
-1. Deleting branches
+1. Push commits to fork (Set an upstream branch only for first push)
+1. Repeat last three steps as necessary
+1. Merge into upstream main branch via Pull Request
-1. Pulling from upstream
+1. Delete branch from clone and fork
+1. Pull upstream changes to main branch of fork and clone

 ---